A guide to choosing the right type of feature flag for each use case.

 Accessibility: Allowing users to select which accessibility options and refinements they prefer.

-Feature flag best practices for all flags
+Best practices for all feature flags

 Whether you have a permanent or short-term flag, consider these best practices.